SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/ContextMenu/ContextMenuTemplate/README.md

 #ContextMenu Template Sample

-This sample demonstrate how to define template for context menu items.
+This sample demonstrates how to define the template for the context menu items.
 The context menu items can be customized using the ContextMenuTemplate at the tag level.